- Study at Deakin

 Optional weekend study schools may also be available for some units.

-On campus TESOL units are delivered through face to face teaching in scheduled classes at the Melbourne Burwood Campus.
+Campus based TESOL units are delivered through face to face teaching in scheduled classes at Burwood (Melbourne).

 Entrants to the course must have successfully completed an approved qualification at degree or diploma level inclusive of approved teacher education.
 It is possible for some credit to be granted for appropriate, approved professional development programs already undertaken.